 Black cod with red pepper soy and bamboo shot

 This was the only dish we couldn’t agree on.
-While I thought it was fabulous, like a spicy version of Nobu’s famous miso black cod, Poul wasn’t convinced.
-We could hear that the neighboring table was having the same discussion about the controversial cod.
+While I thought it was fabulous, like a spicy version of Nobu’s famous miso black cod, my dinner companion didn’t agree.
+We could hear that the neighboring table was having the same discussion about the cod.

 The duck had been allowed to age for 2 weeks, and the result was amazing.
-Both Poul and I thought that the flavor was like Faroese skærpekød, and we loved it.
+I found the flavor to be similar to Faroese skærpekød, and I loved it.

 NY-Seoul ver.
 2 Brown rice choux pecan/Yuja tart citrus marmalade and yuja sorbet

-While Poul was the lucky winner of a plate full of chocolatey stuff, I was left with the consolation prize in the form of yuja sorbet.
+While my dinner companion was the lucky winner of a plate full of chocolatey stuff, I was left with the consolation prize in the form of yuja sorbet.
 Yuja is the Korean name for the citrus fruit, which some of you might know as yuzu, which is the Japanese name for it.
 It’s not that the yuja dessert wasn’t good.
 It’s just that when there’s chocolate on the table, chocolate always wins.

 The previous nights had been quite boozy, so we both felt we needed a non-alcoholic evening.
-At Jungsik, I therefore had a Yuja Spritzer mocktail, while Poul was convinced to try the pinot noir grape juice, which, according to the staff, was supposed to be outstanding.
-Though to Poul, it didn’t taste like anything else than ordinary grape juice, and 13USD felt slightly like a rip-off.
-However, we didn’t say anything, because even though 13USDmight be steep for a glass of grape juice, it’s still a fair price for a drink at a 2 Michelin-starred establishment (at Noma, the juice pairing was 700DKK), but here’s what happened: I don’t know how, but the staff had noticed that Poul wasn’t impressed with the grape juice, so when the bill came, they explained that they hadn’t charged us for the juice.
-Now that’s star quality.
+At Jungsik, I therefore had a Yuja Spritzer mocktail, while my dinner companion was convinced to try the pinot noir grape juice, which, according to the staff, was supposed to be outstanding.
+Though apparently, it didn’t taste like anything else than ordinary grape juice, and 13USD felt slightly like a rip-off.
+However, we didn’t say anything, because even though 13USD might be steep for a glass of grape juice, it’s probably still to be considered a fair price for a drink at a 2 Michelin-starred establishment (at Noma, the juice pairing was 700DKK), but here’s what happened: I don’t know how, but the staff had noticed that we were rather underwhelmed by the grape juice, so when the bill came, they explained that they hadn’t charged us for the juice.
+Now that’s star quality!

 We had the Jungsik’s Seasonal Menu (125USD) which consists of 5 dishes + little surprises along the way.